fkie-cad/squid/wiki/README.md

 # Overview over squid

-This page briefly gives you an overview over the most important aspects of `squid`.
+This page gives a brief overview over the most important aspects of `squid`.
-Usage of `squid` can be divided into 3 phases:
+Since `squid` is a RISC-V emulator with AOT compilation its usage can be divided into 3 phases:

 1. Compile the target to RISC-V
-2. Load the binary with the emulator
+2. Do the AOT compilation
-    1. Create a process image that contains the target and all its dependencies
+    1. Load the binary and all its dependencies
-    2. Run passes that modify functions and data
+    2. Run passes to modify code or data
-    3. Compile the code in the binary to your native ISA
+    3. Compile the code to the native ISA
-3. Run the target
+3. Emulate the target by running the compiled code

 Each of these steps is explained in more detail below.

 ## Compiling the target
-Please follow the instructions in [TOOLCHAIN.md](./TOOLCHAIN.md) when compiling your target to RISC-V.
+Follow the instructions in [TOOLCHAIN.md](./TOOLCHAIN.md) to compile your target to RISC-V.
+Please note, that you also need to compile all of the targets dependencies to RISC-V.

 ## Loading the binary
-Once you have compiled the binary and all it's dependencies, the next step is to load the binary and create a process image:
+Once you have compiled the binary and all it's dependencies, the next step is to create the so-called "process image".
+The process image is the result of ELF-loading the fuzz target, i.e. locating its dependencies, resolving symbol imports, etc.
+It is a data structure that contains all the code and data of the ELF files and makes them available for you to inspect / modify.
+This forms the basis for all further operations.

+Load your binary like so:
 ```rs
 use squid::Compiler;